Felix Passlack

-Felix Passlack (born 29 May 1998) is a German professional footballer who plays as a right-back for Bundesliga club Borussia Dortmund.
+Felix Passlack (born 29 May 1998) is a German professional footballer who plays as a right-back or right wing-back for Bundesliga club VfL Bochum.

 Club career

 Borussia Dortmund

 On 2 March 2016, Passlack made his professional debut in the Bundesliga in a 2–0 win against Darmstadt 98.
 He also played in a 3–1 win against FC Augsburg and a 3–0 win during the 2015–16 season.

-TSG 1899 Hoffenheim
+Loan to 1899 Hoffenheim

 On 30 August 2017, Passlack extended his contract with Borussia Dortmund and was loaned out to Hoffenheim for two years.
 The loan spell at Hoffenheim was terminated early in July 2018.

-Norwich City
+Loan to Norwich City

 On 2 July 2018, Passlack signed for Championship side Norwich City on a season-long loan.
 He only made one league appearance as Norwich were promoted to the Premier League as winners of the 2018–19 EFL Championship.

-Fortuna Sittard
+Loan to Fortuna Sittard

 On 2 July 2019, Passlack signed for Eredivisie side Fortuna Sittard on a season-long loan.